davidmogar/cucco/README.rst

     Who let the dog out

-If you only need to apply one normalization, use one of this methods:
+If you only need to apply one normalization, use one of these methods:

 -  remove_accent_marks
 -  replace_hyphens